B-a-1-a/B-a-1-a/README.md

 ## How do you do

 I am a 3rd year at UW Madison
-I enjoy Web Apps, Data Science, Agents
+I enjoy making Web Apps, Data Science, and AI Agents

 Hit me up if you want to work on some cool projects